-- 45. Iodine is essential in the diet to produce thyroid hormones which are involved in cell metabolism, growth and development.
-However, both exposure to excess iodine and iodine deficiency in pregnancy may cause adverse effects on maternal and fetal thyroid function, birth outcomes, offspring growth and development. - 46.
-Iodine status in the individual is difficult to assess since healthy people excrete excess iodine in urine so it is not a good marker for individual exposure.
-However, iodine deficiency and excess can be identified in a population by looking at the distribution of urinary iodine. - 47.
-Iodine intake from the diet is within the HBGVs set by bodies such as EFSA, JECFA and the EVM for adults and would not be a risk to maternal health. - 48.
-However, exposure to excess iodine in seaweed consumers (particularly those at the upper percentile) could pose a risk to maternal health.
-A risk benefit exercise should be performed to assess this due to the relatively narrow window between nutritional need and potential adverse effects.
+45. Iodine is essential in the diet to produce thyroid hormones which are involved in cell metabolism, growth and development.
+However, both exposure to excess iodine and iodine deficiency in pregnancy may cause adverse effects on maternal and fetal thyroid function, birth outcomes, offspring growth and development.

+46. Iodine status in the individual is difficult to assess since healthy people excrete excess iodine in urine so it is not a good marker for individual exposure.
+However, iodine deficiency and excess can be identified in a population by looking at the distribution of urinary iodine.

+47. Iodine intake from the diet is within the HBGVs set by bodies such as EFSA, JECFA and the EVM for adults and would not be a risk to maternal health.

+48. There are no concerns with regard to excess iodine in the general population, however, exposure to excess iodine in high seaweed consumers could pose a potential risk to maternal health.
+Currently available data was not sufficient to enable a risk benefit assessment to be performed.

-Secretariat November 2020
+Secretariat March 2021